Table of Contents

 - -q

-status text showing the check-in operations being done or the warning or
+showing the check-in operations being done or the warning or error message

-error message text.
-To determine if an error occurred you need to test
+text.
+To determine if an error occurred you need to test the exit code

 - -R

-all subdirectories and perform the requested operations on all files and
+and perform the requested operations on all files and directories in each

 - -sDate

-date for the new revision.
-Date silently will be forced to be greater than
+new revision.
+Date silently will be forced to be greater than any existing

-any existing revision of file.
-Useful primarily for importing history from
+revision of file.
+Useful primarily for importing history from other CM

 for supported date formats.